Introduction

 Customization usually increases MOQ because additional materials, labels, molds, or packaging are required.

-Can MOQ Be Negotiated?
+Can MOQ Requirements Be Negotiated?

 The short answer is: